bcbio/bcbio-nextgen/docs/contents/introduction.rst

-- `Science for Life Laboratory`_: The genomics core platform in the Swedish National Infrastructure (`NGI`_) for genomics, has crunched over 16TBp (terabasepairs) and processed almost 7000+ samples from the beggining of 2013 until the end of July. `UPPMAX`_, our cluster located in Uppsala runs the pipeline in production since 2010.
+- `Science for Life Laboratory`_: The genomics core platform in the Swedish National Infrastructure (`NGI`_) for genomics, has crunched over 16TBp (terabasepairs) and processed almost 7000+ samples from the beginning of 2013 until the end of July. `UPPMAX`_, our cluster located in Uppsala runs the pipeline in production since 2010.

 .. _Science for Life Laboratory: http://scilifelab.se/